 David was breaking, he was in pain, strapped to a chair and enduring torture that one wouldn't do to a dying animal.
 Exhaustion, his feelings all muddled up.
 Where was Alice?
 Where was he?

 The robotic voice of the Queen's pet assassin cut through the haze, and Hatter just looked at him.
+The Great Library…not Alice, the Library, the Resistance.
+He wanted them, not her.
 The body of an old foe paired with some household jar that could've been bought from any secondhand store.
 Hatter would've laughed if he didn't know of the danger lurking behind the blank face of Mad March.
 The baleful glance Hatter directed at the rabbit head (how did the Carpenter work that one out?) spoke volumes.
 He wouldn't give out the library's location, not while he drew breath.
 And he needed to live.

 He needed to live for Alice.